gasgiant/Markup-Attributes/README.md

 _C# only_

 Shows inspector of some `Unity.Object` (`MonoBehaviour`, `ScripatableObject` and `Material` are `Unity.Object`s, for instance) "inline" — embeds it in the current inspector.
 Can be used on an object reference field.
-Works in `MarkedUpEditor`s and `MarkedUpProperty`s inside them.
+Works in `MarkedUpEditor`s and `MarkedUpField`s inside them.
 By default shows an object field with the foldable inspector body in a box.
 If `stripped` only draws inspector body (provided that object reference isn't null).

 ![](./ReadmeImages/InlineEditor.png)